 * Click here for rating key

-Murasaki Restaurant Review: When Murasaki opened in Simsbury in 1990, it was one of Greater Hartford's first Japanese restaurants---hence a destination for adventurous foodies.
-Many competitors have arrived on the scene since, but this eatery, which moved to West Hartford in 2004, remains one of the area's premier destinations for well-executed Japanese fare.
-Intimate as the set-up is---an eleven-seat sushi bar supplements all of seven tables---you'll have a prime view of the sushi chefs no matter where you sit; but rest assured that what emerges from the kitchen is prepared with an equal sensitivity toward balanced textures and subtle flavors.
-Beyond the usual hand rolls and assorted noodle bowls, we recommend the house version of fried calamari---panko-breaded cuttlefish served with a zesty teriyaki dip.
+Murasaki Restaurant Review: When Murasaki opened in Simsbury in 1990, it was one of Greater Hartford's first Japanese restaurants, hence a destination for adventurous foodies.
+Many competitors have arrived on the scene since, but this eatery, which moved to West Hartford Center in 2004, remains one of the area's reliable destinations for well-executed Japanese fare.
+Intimate as the set-up is --- an eleven-seat sushi bar supplements a handful of tables --- you'll have a prime view of the sushi chefs no matter where you sit.
+But rest assured that what emerges from the kitchen is prepared with an equal sensitivity toward balanced textures and subtle flavors.
+Beyond the usual hand rolls and assorted noodle bowls, we recommend the house version of fried calamari: panko-breaded cuttlefish served with a zesty teriyaki sauce.
 Even the miso soup is notably dense and rich, and the tempura light and crispy.
-And for those who want some culture with their sushi, don't forget about the second location at The Mark Twain House & Museum in Hartford.
+It all pairs well with cold saké or a Japanese beer on summer days, and with a sake-tini or glass of wine as leaves change and winter arrives.